nops-io/nops-cloud-account-registration/nops-aws-account-register/README.md

 ### cloudformation-single-acc-register
 This folder contains CloudFormation template to register a single AWS account with nOps.

+### cloudformation-org-accounts-register
+This folder contains CloudFormation template to register AWS accounts with consolidated billing and organisation to nOps.

 ### lambda_functions
 This folder contains the python code for the lambda function which registers AWS accounts to nOps.